RebelCode/module-testing/README.md

 # Helper methods

-`createModule($fqn, $config)`
+`createModule($moduleFilePath)`

-Creates a module instance for the module with the given FQN (`$fqn`) and config (`$config`), as well as mocked config, container and composite container factories.
-The module is also initialized with a mocked event manager and mocked event factory, if it requires them.
+Creates a module instance using the module file at a specific path (`$moduleFilePath`).
+This will load the file to get the callback, and invoke it with mocked config, container and composite container factories, as well as a mocked event manager and a mocked event factory, should the module require them.

 ## Assertion Helpers